Sukumara Kurup

-Sukumara Kurup (alias Sukumara Pillai) (born as P K Gopalakrishna Kurup) is an Indian fugitive and is one of the most-wanted criminals in the Indian state of Kerala.
-On 21 January 1984, he, along with his brother-in-law Bhaskara Pillai, his driver Ponnappan and his aide Shahu, murdered a man named Chacko in an attempt to fake Kurup's own death and thereby claim a life insurance amount of INR 800,000 (approximately USD 80,000 in 1984).
+Sukumara Kurup (alias Sukumara Pillai) (born as P. K. Gopalakrishna Kurup) an Indian fugitive and is one of the most-wanted criminals in the Indian state of Kerala.
+On 21 January 1984, he, along with his brother-in-law Bhaskara Pillai, his driver Ponnappan and his aide Shahu, murdered a man named Chacko in an attempt to fake Kurup's own death and thereby claim a life insurance amount of INR 8,00,000 (approximately USD 80,000 in 1984, which is equivalent to Rs.
+72 lakhs in 2026).
 The subterfuge was soon exposed by the police, who arrested Bhaskara Pillai, Ponnappan and Shahu.
 However, Kurup absconded from the state in the meantime.
 Notorious for being India's longest wanted fugitive, Kurup has been missing since 1984.

+Reports regarding Sukumara Kurup's potential whereabouts surfaced in August 2026 following unconfirmed media claims of a sighting in Brunei.
+However, Kerala Police clarified that the individual pictured was Damodara Menon, a Thrissur native, and Kurup's status remains officially unverified.

 Early life

-Sukumara Kurup (born as P. K. Gopalakrishna Kurup) was born to Keralite parents, Puthenveettil Shivarama Pillai and his wife, Kurup born near Cheriyanad, Travancore (present-day Alappuzha district, Kerala).
-After completing his studies, he joined the Indian Air Force as an airman, where he was referred to as Gopalkrishna Pillai.
+Sukumara Kurup was born as P. K. Gopalakrishna Kurup to Malayali Nair parents, Puthenveettil Shivarama Pillai and his wife Mrs. Kurup, near Cheriyanad, Travancore State, British Raj (present-day Alappuzha district, Kerala, India).
+After completing his studies, he joined the Indian Air Force as an airman, where he was referred to as Gopalakrishna Pillai.
 Later, he left the IAF and moved to the Middle East, becoming an executive with a marine petroleum company in Abu Dhabi, where he is known as Sukumara Kurup.